 What Makes Mistral AI Different

 Mistral AI's origin story is unlike any other AI company.
-In May 2023, three researchers — Arthur Mensch (ex-DeepMind), Guillaume Lample (ex-Meta AI), and Timothée Lacroix (ex-Meta AI) — left their positions at two of the world's best AI labs to build something from scratch in Paris.
-Within weeks they had raised their seed round.
+In April 2023, three researchers — Arthur Mensch (CEO, ex-Google DeepMind), Guillaume Lample (ex-Meta AI), and Timothée Lacroix (CTO, ex-Meta AI) — left their positions at two of the world's best AI labs to build something from scratch in Paris.
+The three originally met as students at École Polytechnique.
+Within weeks of founding they had raised their seed round.
 Within months they had released Mistral 7B, an open-weight model that outperformed much larger competitors.
 The speed was unprecedented.

 What happened next cemented Mistral's reputation.
 In December 2023, they released Mixtral 8x7B — the first competitive open-weight mixture-of-experts model — via a torrent link on Twitter, with no marketing, no press release, and no blog post.
 It was a statement: we ship, and we let the work speak for itself.
 That ethos still defines the company.